Journals are a great way to keep your life systematized and free from the worry of overlooking things that are not meant to be forgotten.

 Things like your mood, habits, relationships, wins, and lessons are separately recorded, which is a good thing to have.

 The design and binding are robust and comfortable to hold in hands mainly because of the cloth-finish.
 Opening it up will reveal a premium page that will not bleed ink to other pages and is not see-through unless you tend to hard-press your pen.

 There are a few things that are not at their “very best” but that can be improved.
 Like, you cannot lay the journal flat with your daily page open, which can sometimes be uncomfortable, or the fact that it takes longer than other journals to set-up.

 This is pretty much why the SELF JOURNAL is best suited for a specific type of individual or, in a shorter sentence, for the pros.
 Thus, earning it a number one place on this list.

 Next up is the Conquer Your Year Journal from Emmy Award-winning entrepreneur Natalie MacNeil.

 Unlike the Self Journal that focuses on multiple goals, this journal spotlights your attention on a single objective that can be divided into milestones over one year.
-You can also put in health and relationships along with business goals as business and life go hand-in-hand.
+You can also put health and relationships along with business goals as business and life go together.

 Many aspects of this particular journal make it one of the most efficient journals to have around.
 Ever heard of the “divide and conquer” rule?